 Treatment for moderate-to-severe dysplasia or mild dysplasia that does not go away may include:

-Rarely, a hysterectomy may be needed.
-If you have had dysplasia, you will need close follow-up, usually every 3 to 6 months or as recommended by your doctor.
+If you have had dysplasia, you will need close follow-up.
+This is usually every 6 months or as recommended by your doctor.

 Early diagnosis and prompt treatment will cure nearly all cases of cervical dysplasia.
 Sometimes, the condition returns.